CodeforAustralia/deconstruct-pdf/README.md

 $ sh pdf2text.sh -d "/home/someUser/ftp/incoming" -b "/var/www/vhs/correspondence" -t vhsdb >> some.log
 ```

 N.B.
 You will certainly want to watch your permissions and ownership as the web server process has to be able to at least read the files you have produced.
-For the database too, you will have to make sure you have set up authentication correctly and that when the command *mysql* is called in [populate-db.sh](https://github.com/CodeforAustralia/deconstruct-pdf/blob/master/populate-db.sh) (line 24) you have sufficient privilege to update the database tables.
-(See this blog for [configuring MySQL](https://github.com/CodeforAustralia/vhs/wiki/Configuring-MySQL).)

 ## Tested